ClassicsWoTWorkshop/STG-Remodel-or-Guard-Skin-Removal/README.txt

 Thank you for downloading!
 To install, drag the .wotmod files from the option folder(s) of your choice to <Your WoT Directory\mods\<Game Version>.

-(Example: C:\Games\World_of_Tanks\mods\1.3.0.1)
+(Example: C:\Games\World_of_Tanks\mods\1.11.0.0)

-The "'Guard' Skin Removal" will remove the skin from the STG Guard without replacing the model, while the "STG Remodel" will replace the STG's model entirely.
-(Additionally, the latter option will enable camouflage on the chassis wheels of the vehicle.)
+The "'Guard' Permaskin Removal" will remove the skin from the STG Guard without replacing the model, while the "STG Remodel" will replace the STG's model entirely.

 Enjoy!